KxSystems/docs/docs/wp/disaster-floods/index.md

 q)feat:{[x;y;z;col;d;fnc] d[`w][x;d`wh;d`gr;$[1<count[z];raze;]func[y;col;;fnc]each z]}
 ```

 To obtain the upstream values the `feat` function was used.
-The id number of each stream site consists of over 8 digits.
-The first two digits are the grouping number of the river basin catchment.
-While the remaining digits are in ascending order based on the location of the gauge along the stream.
+The id number of each stream site consisted of over 8 digits.
+The first two digits were the grouping number of the river basin catchment.
+While the remaining digits were in ascending order based on the location of the gauge along the stream.

 ```q
 q)catch_site:((';#);2;($:;`site_no))